Daniel15/Website/Daniel15.Web/Posts/2006-06-24-ict-fellowship-end.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/06/ict-fellowship-end

+---

 Well, I've just finished my ICT Fellowship.
 I must say, it was a great thing for me to do; it gave me something to do over the holidays :).
 I made some macros in Excel (which was not all that difficult, because I used to work with macros when I was younger)

 Anyways, I did learn a few things...
 Some of the things I learnt were: